blockades/scanner/README.md

 ---

-### All of the below are working notes and TODO items

-### NEXT STEPS:

-    - [DONE] Write model for blockhash
-    - [DONE] Insert the blockhash into the DB (using fixed value)
-    - [DONE] Write a loop to go through all integers to get all blockhashes and insert each into DB

-    - [DONE] Write model for block
-    - [DONE] Insert a block JSON into the DB using a hardcoded value
-    - [DONE] Write loop to go through all blockhashes to extract all block JSON and insert into DB

-    - [DONE] Write model for RAW-TX-ID
-    - [DONE] Write a function which can extract the RAW-TX-ID from the block JSON (using fixed block JSON to begin with)
-    - [DONE] Write a function which can insert RAW-TX-IDs into DB
-    - [DONE] Write a loop which can go through all blocks, extract RAW-TX-ID and insert into DB

-    - [DONE] Write a function which can insert Transaction into DB (using fixed value)
-    - [DONE] Write a function which loops through all the RAW-TX-ID and then inserts the Transaction JSON into DB

-    - Write a function which can go through all the Transactions and note if they have OP_RETURN or not
-    - **Question: Does ^ step require a new Model?
-    - **It might be enough to use Angular to pull that right out of the DB and stick it up on a chart

----

 ### TODO

 - none of this has been TDD, so a big area I need to work on is how to write tests and move forward that way... will do